VIX Term Structure Explained

 That same picture from above is an upward sloping term structure which means it’s in contango.
 See how the futures values start at a low point and progressively increase as you go further out in time?
-This is considered the norm because the VIX term structure spends most of it’s time in contango.
-Plenty of other factors come into play, but in general this upward sloping contango term structure means the XIV has a small mathematical tail wind.
+This is considered the norm because the VIX term structure spends most of its time in contango.
+Plenty of other factors come into play, but in general, this upward sloping contango term structure means the XIV has a small mathematical tailwind.

 VIX term structure in backwardation:

 Backwardation is the opposite of contango.
 It’s a downward sloping term structure, meaning the front month starts high and get progressively lower as you move further out in time.
 This implies that market participants are expecting volatility to be lower in the future.
-Backwardation doesn’t happen nearly as often and it’s usually pretty short lived, but during extended market declines it can linger for several months.
-Again there are many other factors to consider, but a backwards VIX term structure means there is a small mathematical tailwind for the VXZ.
+Backwardation doesn’t happen nearly as often and it’s usually pretty short lived, but during extended market declines, it can linger for several months.
+Again there are many other factors to consider, but a backward VIX futures term structure means there is a small mathematical tailwind for the VXZ.

 Follow me on Social Media

 [et_social_follow icon_style=”flip” icon_shape=”rounded” icons_location=”top” col_number=”3″ outer_color=”dark” network_names=”true”]

 Gain full access to all 4 of our successful trading strategies for a full two weeks, absolutely free.